 Tardiness - Arrival time for students is up to thirty minutes prior to the start of school.
 Students must be ready for class or assembly 5 minutes prior to the commencement of the class or assembly.
-Any student arriving after 8:15 am (1-8), or 8:45 am (K) will be considered tardy.
+Any student arriving after 7:45 am (6-10, Main) 8:15 am (K-5, Main), or 8:30 am (K-3, South) will be considered tardy.
 All tardies will be considered unexcused unless a child has a doctor's note.
-Students with excessive tardies will be referred to the Administration/Attendance Review Committee.
-Excessive tardies may result in detentions, referrals, report card grades being negatively affected, being kept off field trips and / or special activities.
+The school disapproves of the accumulation of unexcused tardies, as it results in students missing